 My goal was to keep this board as small as possible while maintaining usability, so the topology of the buck converter is really simple.
 The ATtiny drives the gate of a P-channel FET directly with an inverted PWM signal.
 Because of size, I wanted small inductor and capacitors, which means as-fast-as-possible PWM.
 For this reason, the ATtiny is clocked from a 20 MHz crystal, which results in a 78 kHz 8-bit PWM.

 The analogue part has two nice tricks.
 Firstly, when most people measure something with the ADC on, let’s say, an Arduino board, they use the AVCC as a reference – this means that the +5 V from USB is used as the top of the ADC range.
-However, the USB was not designed to be used as an analog reference, and it is very imprecise.
+However, the USB was not designed to be used as an analog reference, and it is very imprecise and noisy.
 And for charging lithium batteries, you need an accuracy of about ±50 mV, which means I had to utilize an MCP1501 – a 4.096 V reference, connected to PA0.
-This is the first trick – the ATtiny’s pin PA0 can be used as an AREF for the ADC.
-Also, with a 4.096 V reference, one LSB is exactly 4 mV, which makes calculations much easier for the CPU.
+This is the first trick – the ATtiny’s pin PA0 can be configured to act as an AREF for the ADC.
+Also, with a 4.096 V reference and a 10 bit ADC, one LSB is exactly 4 mV, which makes calculations much easier for the CPU.

 Here are short explanations about the charging variables